 Academic Coaching provides structured support and assistance to meet the varied learning needs of Dean students.
-Academic coaches work with individual students to develop customized programs that address both short-term needs and the skills and knowledge that create a foundation for success in future academic and professional settings.
+Academic coaches work with individual students to develop skills and strategies that create a foundation for success in future academic and professional settings.
 Components of Academic Coaching include initial assessment and planning (based on past performance and anticipated goals) to help students determine the optimal level and combination of services to best meet student needs; a graduated structure of individual coaching, available one to five hours per week, with academic coaches; assistance with skill building in the areas of study strategies, note taking, time management and organization, test preparation, writing and reading comprehension.
 Additional per-semester fees for the program are \$850 for weekly one-hour individual sessions and \$850 for each additional hour per week per semester.
+Students may also choose to enroll in small group learning labs.
+The cost to enroll in a learning lab is \$550 per semester for one hour each week.
 For more information, please contact the Director of the Morton Family Learning Center.